Wednesday, February 27, 2013

 So we get the very useful measurement of the speed of the projection:

-Now it is straightforward to compute derivatives for the planar projection $Y$ in terms of its arclength $s_1$.
-The tangent to $Y$ is
+Now it is straightforward to compute derivatives for the planar projection Y in terms of its arclength s1.
+The tangent to Y is

-And so we differentiate to find $N_{Y}$ and $\kappa_{Y}$:
+And so we differentiate to find NY and κY:

-Now, $N_{X}$ is a unit vector, so it must also be the principal normal to $Y$, and we get the desired description of the curvature of $Y$.
+Now, NX is a unit vector, so it must also be the principal normal to Y, and we get the desired description of the curvature of Y.

 No comments: